New way of Brinson Style Performance Attribution

 How to handle neutral in- and outflows?

-• If there are neutral in- and outflows I suggest to take the difference of TWR and MWR on a portfolio level and call this the „client timing effect“ or alike.
+• If there are performance-neutral inflows and outflows, I suggest taking the difference between TWR and MWR at portfolio level and labeling it the "client timing effect" (or a similar term).

 What do you think?